rebrec/hurry/docs/guides/getting-started/install-a-plugin.md

 ## Overview

-Plugins are what makes hurry usefull.
+Plugins are what makes hurry useful.
 After a fresh installation, you won't be able to do anything useful until you **install a plugin**

 Plugins can provide new capabilities to Hurry, such as :

 - provide a new **Datasource** to search for
 - provide some **Actions** to perform on search results through the use of the **Context Menu**
-- create a new **View** to display some other informations
+- create a new **View** to display some other information
 - etc.

 The goal of the plugin system is to let everyone improve Hurry by adding new features to it.